 How much is the CCC worth?
 That depends on your relationship.

 Canada Caregiver Credit (2020 amounts)

 |The care-receiver's relationship to you||What you can claim on your tax return (federal)|

 Can you share the CCC with someone else?
-In some cases, more than one caregiver can share the CCC, but you can only claim one CCC amount per care-receiver.
-So, if you’re claiming the maximum amount ($7,140) for paying your aging parent’s rent and you share that financial responsibility equally with your sibling, then each of you can claim $3,570 on your taxes.
+In some cases, more than one caregiver can share the CCC.
+But you can only claim one CCC amount per care-receiver.

-Will you need any special documentation for this?
-After you’ve filed your tax return, the CRA might ask you for a signed statement from your doctor with details about your relative’s impairment.
+Do you need any special documentation to get the CCC?
+After you’ve filed your tax return, the CRA might ask you for a signed statement from your doctor.
+This statement may include details about your relative’s impairment.
 But they won’t ask for this if they’ve already approved your relative for the DTC.